mikesir87/rbtc-presentation-2017-june-22/docs/slides.md

 ## Production Flexibilities

-- Haven't had any self-inflicted
+- Haven't had any major downtime
   - Only two instances of maintenance windows, due to data migrations
 - Has provided ability to get code out faster
   - Jan.
 26 to Feb 17 (17 business days) - 8 prod deploys - abt every 2 days